DiTo97/ai-code-sandbox/README.md

-# AICodeSandbox
+# Codegen Sandbox

+> [!warning]
+> The repository is being maintained independently from [AICodeSanbox](https://github.com/typper-io/ai-code-sandbox), its original fork.

-AICodeSandbox is a Python library designed to provide a secure and isolated environment for executing AI and machine learning code, particularly for Language Models (LLMs).
+Codegen Sandbox is a Python library designed to provide a secure and isolated environment for executing AI and machine learning code, particularly for Language Models (LLMs).
 It leverages Docker containers to create sandboxes, enabling safe execution of potentially untrusted AI-generated code.

+> [!note]
+> At the moment, the library supports Node.js and Python sandboxes.

+## TODOs

+- [ ] better base Docker images
+- [ ] reference sandbox agent
+- [ ] sandbox as a tool/service

 ## Features